 That will never become a problem when using Open Source Software.
 Don’t you like the software?
 There are always alternatives, and you can find the option that suits your exact needs, and you need not worry about a contract or a fee of any sort!

 Let’s assume you are using a commercial solution, and you do like it, but you would like it even more if it had a particular option, theme, or integration.
-Well, you can contact the vendor and suggest your idea, they will most probably be nice and tell you that they will think about it and consider it for future updates.
+Well, you can contact the vendor and suggest your idea.
+They will probably be nice and tell you that they will think about it and consider it for future updates.

 However, this future update with the feature you want may never come.